shuvopodder/invoice-agent/README.md

 instead of guessing.

 ## Run it Quickly
+Navigate to the project root directory using your terminal, command prompt, or an integrated terminal in an IDE (like VS Code), and execute the starter script:

 ```bash
 ./run.sh
 ```
-That starts the mock accounting API on `:8080`, runs the pipeline over every file in `invoices/`, prints a summary, dumps the full registered- invoice list from the API, and shuts the API back down when the script exits.

-Requires **Python 3.9+ and nothing else** to run as shown above — extraction uses cached, pre-extracted JSON in `data/extracted/` by default (see "Two modes" below), so no API key or `pip install` is needed for a demo run, ```run.sh``` install and do relevant installation like "anthropic", which require for vision llm invoice extraction.
+### What this script does:
+* **Starts the Mock API:** Boots up a local mock accounting API on `http://localhost:8080`.
+* **Processes Invoices:** Runs the ingestion pipeline over every document located in the `invoices/` directory.
+* **Displays Output:** Prints a processing summary and dumps the full registered-invoice dataset from the API database.
+* **Human Review UI:** Start preview on `http://localhost:8080` invoice review queue.
+Flagged invoices listed here and a real person can preview the details and resubmit to api-backend server.
+* **Automated Cleanup:** Gracefully shuts down the mock API server as soon as the execution loop finishes.

+### Prerequisites:
+* **Python 3.9+** is required.
+* **Zero Dependencies (Demo Mode):** The demo uses cached, pre-extracted JSON responses from `data/extracted/` by default.
+No `pip install` commands, external heavy libraries, or Anthropic LLM API keys are required for the initial demonstration run.
+* **Production Mode Setup:** The `run.sh` script automatically checks and installs necessary libraries like `anthropic` if you switch over to live vision LLM extraction/real ANTHROPIC_API_KEY is set on .env file.

-*** Note: if ```./run.sh``` command not work properly or need extra permission please use the fix from end of this documents.
+*** Note: if ```./run.sh``` command not work properly or need extra permission please use the troubleshooting fix from end of this documents.

 ## Run Seperately & Debug